tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 - Establish protection for the heros
 	- vission?
 Arcadia wants the players to kill the
 	- The locals see them as an extension of arcadias will, as though a security camera is walking through the door, treat them with guest friendship
+-

  ## Themes, goals vibes
  - Germ
+	 - Mask
+		 - perfect seal on the face
-	 - sicwill set if at any point the player breaths air: two phases
+	 - sickness will set if at any point the player breaths air: two phases
+	 - looking phase
+		 - Start to hear the
+	 - Integration